tembo-io/website/docs/postgres_guides/listing-indexes-in-postgres/listing-indexes-in-postgres.md

 Postgres comes with a system view `pg_indexes` that can be used to list down all the indexes.
 You can use this SQL query to display the list of all indexes.

 **Step 1** - Open your terminal and connect it to your desired Postgres database.
-Follow our guide to setup the connection with the database, [click here](https://tembo.io/docs/postgres_guides/how-to-connect-to-postgres/).
+Follow our [guide to setup the connection with the database](https://tembo.io/docs/postgres_guides/how-to-connect-to-postgres/).

-**Step 2** - To list down all the indexes, use this sql query –
+**Step 2** - To list down all the indexes, use this sql query:

 ```
 SELECT indexname AS index_name,